seanox/devwex/README.md

 virtual hosting, filters, modules, SSL/TLS, XCGI/CGI1.1, directory listing, templates and a telnet-based remote access to container control.
 Additional servers and modules/applications can be integrated via the available APIs.
-The runtime container with the servers is a pure Java implementation and can be used on many operating systems due to the corresponding runtime environments.
+The runtime container with the servers is a Java implementation and can be used on many operating systems due to the corresponding runtime environments.

 __The size of the Devwex binary is limited to a maximum of 30kB.
 There is no technical reason for this, it is rather the more than 20 years old quirk and